 - Top 4 U.S. Manufacturing Challenges And How To Overcome Them

 Due to the in-person limitations of COVID-19, 84% of recently surveyed manufacturers are using their website more to generate new customers — in contrast to 72% before the pandemic.
 With the increasing use of technological advancements, manufacturing leaders should be aware that their industry is one of the most targeted by cyber attackers.
-According to EEF (formerly the Engineering Employers' Federation), over 45% of the manufacturers have been subjected to a cybersecurity incident.
+In fact, studies show that cybercriminals are shifting away from targeting the financial sector and now targeting manufacturers.
+Moreover, according to EEF (formerly the Engineering Employers' Federation), over 45% of the manufacturers have been subjected to a cybersecurity incident.

 You may also be interested in:

 - How to Protect Your Manufacturing Assets Against the Growing Threat of Cybercrime

 - 6 Best Practices For Supply Chain Cybersecurity

 How The Manufacturing Industry Can Overcome Technology Challenges

 To outperform competitors in today’s highly connected, digital world, it’s important to actively engage incoming and existing workers on ways to stay relevant, efficient, and aware of what’s changing in the IT world.
 Educate your employees on cybersecurity risks if they're working on computers and technical systems.
 Last year pandemic-related fraud was up 400%.
 To further maintain cybersecurity for those manufacturers who have shifted to remote work, make sure you limit employee access to sensitive data, implement zero-trust capabilities, and conduct regular backups.